razonyang/hugo-theme-bootstrap/exampleSite/content/docs/getting-started/prerequisites/index.md

 ## Configuration

-Since `0.68.0`, HBS requires the following configurations are be set.
+HBS requires the following configurations are be set.

 {{< code-toggle filename="config" >}}
 {{% config/build-write-stat %}}